Tianxiang-C/SCI-Cream/content/authors/han-xinni/_index.md

 ---

 # Display name
-title: LIN Yitong
+title: HAN Xinni

 # Username (this should match the folder name)
 authors:
-  - lin-yitong
+  - han-xinni

 # Is this the primary user of the site?
 superuser: false